cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 }
 customElements.define("my-shadow-dom", MyShadowDomWC);
 ```
-The `attachShadow` method can be also called inside `connectedCallback` to set a local shadow root reference.
+The `attachShadow` method can be also called inside `connectedCallback` to set a local `shadow root` reference.
+When the call is made in the constructor, the `this.shadowRoot` property is set.

 The `append` method is used to add elements to the shadow root.

-If you look at the Elements tab in the Developer Tools, you'll see the shadow root with its DOM tree.
+If you look at the Elements tab in the browser Developer Tools, you'll see the shadow root with its DOM tree.

 | Shadow DOM visualized in the Chrome Developer Tools |
 |------|